moby/moby/docs/admin/logging/journald.md

 Users can use the `--log-opt NAME=VALUE` flag to specify additional journald logging driver options.

+Users can use the `--log-opt journal-gateway-address=host:port` option to specify the `systemd-journal-gatewayd` address where the driver connects to.

 ### tag

 Specify template to set `CONTAINER_TAG` value in journald logs.
 Refer to